fullstackragab/wihngo-mobile/docs/NOTIFICATION_SETUP.md

 This guide covers the complete setup and configuration of the notification system in Wihngo.

+> ⚠️ **Important for SDK 53+:** Android Push notifications (remote notifications) functionality provided by expo-notifications was removed from Expo Go with the release of SDK 53.
+You **must use a development build** instead of Expo Go.
+Read more at [Development Builds Introduction](https://docs.expo.dev/develop/development-builds/introduction/).

 ## 📦 Installation

 ### 1. Install Required Dependencies